-Improper use of a cellular phone or other electronic communication device during the school day will result in the item being confiscated and a charge of up to \$15.00 for cell phones for a parent or guardian to pick up the device at the end of the day.
+Improper use of a cellular phone or other electronic communication device during the school day may result in the item being confiscated and a charge of no more than \$15.00 for cell phones for a parent or guardian to pick up the device at the end of the day.
+Students may also receive a disciplinary referral for failure to follow the Student Code of Conduct.